hyryel/com.unity.multiplayer.docs/docs/basics/networkobject.md

 NetworkManager.Singleton.ConnectedClients[clientId].PlayerObject;
 ```

-To find your own player object just pass `NetworkManager.Singleton.LocalClientId` as the `clientId` in the sample above.
+To find your own Player object just pass `NetworkManager.Singleton.LocalClientId` as the `clientId` in the sample above.

 ## Network prefabs